 I never got around to doing this image in my lithography class but it did make it into my etching class.
-(A black and white etching of a snake in a philodendron.)
+(Black and white etching of a snake in a philodendron.)

 Three paintings, all acrylic on paper.

 Some photos of split-leaf philodendrons (sorry no snakes involved!)
 Some notes to myself re filters left in cause I don’t know where else to put them: ‘Halfway’, ‘Faded Painting’ and ‘Light Canvas’ formulas for philodendron full leaf.
 For the trees at Lord Byron’s I used ‘Wet Moss’ and also ‘Light Canvas’ that turned way too dark mini4.

 More of my paintings at https://elizabatz.wordpress.com/gallery-of-paintings/